 quality admin policy

-In Engage, quality admin policies define the criteria used to determine which interaction recordings are retained, archived, deleted, assigned for evaluation, and/or calibrated.
+Quality admin policies define the criteria used to determine which interaction recordings are retained, archived, deleted, assigned for evaluation, and/or calibrated.

-In Engage, quality management is a set of tools and processes to ensure that all interactions are handled effectively and efficiently.
+Quality management is a set of tools and processes to ensure that all interactions are handled effectively and efficiently.
 Quality management includes interaction recording, real-time monitoring, search tools to locate recorded interactions, interaction evaluation and reporting, and calibration features.

 quality management policies